-The activities subject to supervision are also carried out by the Bank and its subsidiaries, Dom Maklerski mBanku, BRE Ubezpieczenia TUiR, mWealth Management and mBank Hipoteczny.
+The activities subject to supervision are also carried out by the Bank and its subsidiaries: mBank Hipoteczny, Dom Maklerski mBanku and mWealth Management.
+The Group is currently implementing a project to integrate brokerage activities of Dom Maklerski mBanku and mWealth Management within mBank.